NYS License #12000287431 | Licensed & Insured📞 (347) 934-8335 | Free Quote

 DIY vs. Pro

-❌ DIY Risks in Ocean Parkway
+❌ DIY Risks on Ocean Parkway

 ✅ Why Hire Us

 Licensed & insured: NYS #12000287431.
-COI for any co-op.
-Smart TV installation complete.
+1-year warranty.

 Why Ocean Parkway Loves TV Installation